What Causes Silver to Tarnish and How to Clean Tarnished Jewelry

 WHAT CAUSES SILVER TO TARNISH?

 - The presence of moisture in the air will also accelerate tarnishing in silver.
 The higher the level of humidity, the faster the rate of tarnish.
 SILVER WILL NOT TARNISH IN DRY AIR.
-This is the reason why keeping a silica gel where you store your jewelry is highly recommended as it absorbs moisture from the air and keeps the area dry.
+This is the reason why keeping a silica gel or few pieces of chalk where you store your jewelry is highly recommended as it absorbs moisture from the air and keeps the area dry.

 - Another common chemical that will react with silver is chlorine.
 Pool water, the air around an indoor or outdoor pool, bleaches and fabrics washed with bleach all contain traces of chlorine in small amounts, which will react with silver to produce a black layer of silver chloride.

 - Sterling silver is usually 92.5% pure silver and 7.5% copper.
-Copper reacts with oxygen to form the black copper oxide.
-This may also blacken the surface of your silver.
+Copper reacts with oxygen to form the red copper oxide.
+This may also tarnish the surface of your silver.

 - Various acids will also cause silver to tarnish.
 People often report that when their silver is wrapped in tissue it quickly blackens.
 This is because tissue paper often contains acids.